we will do it together

-There are a number of factors you need to keep in mind when determining how to wash a fabric sofa properly.
+There are a number of factors you need to remember when determining how to wash a fabric sofa properly.

-1. You need to review the directions of your manufacturer:
+1. You need to review your manufacturer's directions:

 2. Many cleaning questions can be answered by the tags:

 Make sure before you wash you’re taking a look at the tag.

 Typically, you will find one of four letters on the cleaning tag of your couch.
 Here’s what each means:

 - W — You can wash this material using water.

 - S — No water.
 You will need to purchase a special solvent-based cleaner.

 - WS — You can use a solvent-based cleaner on this couch.

 - X — Vacuum only.

 4. You should never deviate from the recommended cleaning methods on the tags:

 If your couch tag is marked with an”X,” you should only vacuum it with an attachment.
 And, as you now know, sofas tagged with”S” require solvent-based cleaners that should be clearly labeled with the directions you need for those particular products.
 The cleaning instructions below should only be used for sofas with tags marked”W” or”WS.”

 You’ll need the following ingredients and items:

 - A vacuum cleaner with an upholstery attachment

-At least three light-colored microfiber cloths that won’t bleed in your couch
+- Three or More light-colored microfiber cloths that won’t bleed on your couch

 - A bucket

 - Distilled water (The minerals in tap water may leave residue behind.
 A quick Internet search should yield loads of DIY instructions on distilling water, or you may get an inexpensive jug at almost any grocery store.)